 In 1960, several dairies are listed in Paramount: Koopman's Drive-In Dairy (8320 Alondra Boulevard, not extant), Roosevelt Dairy (7223 Alondra Boulevard, not extant), Hygienic Dairy Farm (16604 Orange Avenue, not extant), John Boere Dairy (6800 Alondra Boulevard, not extant), Rosecrans Farm (7023 Rosecrans Avenue, not extant), Super Dairy (14042 Garfield Avenue, not extant), Downey Farms (14110 Downey Avenue, not extant), and Long's Dairy (8627 E. Rosecrans Avenue, not extant).
 Long's was famous for its No-Deposit Gallon Jug.
-With the large Dutch population of Paramount, a number of businesses relating to the Dutch community existed well into the 1960s, including Bakkers Royal Dutch Cookies (15006)
+With the large Dutch population of Paramount, a number of businesses relating to the Dutch community existed well into the 1960s, including Bakkers Royal Dutch Cookies (15006 Paramount Boulevard, not extant), and The Dutch Mill (16256 Paramount Boulevard, not extant).